matomo-org/developer-documentation/docs/5.x/crash-analytics/reference.md

 ---
 # Crash Analytics JavaScript Tracker API Reference

-This guide is the JavaScript Tracker API Reference for [Crash Analytics](https://www.crash-analytics.net/).
+This guide is the JavaScript Tracker API Reference for **Crash Analytics**

 You may also be interested in the Crash Analytics [Reporting HTTP API Reference](https://developer.matomo.org/api-reference/reporting-api#CrashAnalytics).